carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 Debug Builds

-  These builds are the default when one is using an Subversion checkout and types ``gmake`` (unless the ``--enable-optimized`` option was used during configuration).
+  These builds are the default when one is using a Subversion checkout and types ``gmake`` (unless the ``--enable-optimized`` option was used during configuration).
 The build system will compile the tools and libraries with debugging information.
 To get a Debug Build using the LLVM distribution the